 In the Defender for Cloud Apps portal, do the following integration steps:

-Click on the settings cog and select Cloud Discovery Settings.
+Select the settings cog and then select Cloud Discovery Settings.

-Click on the Automatic log upload tab and then click Add data source.
+Select the Automatic log upload tab and then select Add data source.

 In the Add data source page, enter the following settings:

 - Name = NSS

 Make sure the name of the data source is NSS.
 For more information about setting up NSS feeds, see Adding Defender for Cloud Apps NSS Feeds.

 Select View sample of expected log file.
 Then select Download sample log to view a sample discovery log, and make sure it matches your logs.

 Investigate cloud apps discovered on your network.
 For more information and investigation steps, see Working with Cloud Discovery.